o365hq/o365hq.com/content/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 breaches involved internal actors.
 To make matters worse, key tactics of these breaches included errors and misuse of authorized users.
-It's heartbreaking to think that your own employees represent a sizable cybersecurity threat to the company -- but it's the reality we face.
+It's heartbreaking to think that your own employees represent a sizable cyber security threat to the company -- but it's the reality we face.
 You should be prepared to detect and proactively respond to these internal threats.
 To keep your organization's expanding universe of cloud-based apps and data safe, you need a tool that focuses on cloud